-Take 15-20 minutes to discuss this case study and prepare to relate your discussions to the rest of the class.
+Discuss this case study with your team and prepare to relate your discussions to the rest of the class.
 Consider the following questions: How well-supported must a result be before it is presented at a seminar, a proposal, or a published paper?
 Is Gilligan's behavior warranted?
 What should Brighton do?